rhythminme/serverless-gulp/README.md

 # serverless-gulp
-A simple wrapper around [serverless 1.x](https://serverless.com) that allows you to create tasks using gulp.
-If you like having all your tasks for local and CI in one place eg running tests, environment specific stuff, and deployment of lambdas, etc and love the simplicity that gulp brings, then this module may help you.
+A simple wrapper around **[serverless 1.x](https://serverless.com)** that simplifies the creation of gulp tasks.
+If you like having all your automation tasks for local and CI in one place eg running unit, acceptance and smoke tests, environment or config specific stuff, and deployment of lambdas, etc and love the simplicity that gulp brings, then this module may help you.
-Some of the example spawn a process with options as arguments to serverless.
-The approach used by this module uses serverless framework as a node module and provides options to it via your gulpfile.
+Some examples of using gulp with serverless spawn a process with options as arguments to serverless.
+The approach used by this module uses **serverless framework** as a node module and provides options to it via your gulpfile.

-To get started, npm install this module as a dev dependency. i.e.
+To get started, npm install this module as a dev dependency:

 ```javascript
 npm install --save-dev serverless-gulp